 It is the most wonderful time of the year!
-We are thrilled to announce our 10th class of Fellows for our Institute.
+We are thrilled to announce our 2026 class of Fellows for our Institute.
 This cohort of disabled leaders represents a dynamic group of 20 leaders from a variety of fields and the non-profit, government, and independent sectors.

-“Our 10th Institute cohort reminds us why this work matters,” said Emily Blum.
+“In celebration of 10 years of Disability Lead, this Institute cohort reminds us why this work matters,” said Emily Blum.
 “These leaders bring lived experience, vision, and courage, and together they are expanding what leadership looks like and who gets to hold it, so decision-making spaces finally reflect the communities they serve.”

 Throughout the year, our Fellows will participate in an immersive learning experience that will prepare them to collaborate and lead with their disability identity, supported by the power of a large, effective network.

-Disability Lead is a network of leaders with disabilities who shift power, transform systems, and redefine systems.
+Disability Lead is a network of leaders with disabilities who shift power, transform systems, and redefine leadership.
 Established in 2015 during the 25th anniversary of the Americans with Disabilities Act 2015, Disability Lead is the only organization in the nation with a leadership program specifically for leaders with disabilities and that makes connections to opportunities for civic engagement and leadership.
 Learn more at www.disabilitylead.org

 1. Aleshia Howell (She/Her) - Technology and Entrepreneurship Education Consultant